 - If consent is not obtained but no privacy settings are in operation to prevent viewing, then the material available on the sites can be regarded as 'open source', and so a single viewing would not constitute 'directed surveillance' under RIPA and no authorisation would be required under that Act;

-- However, the Chief Surveillance Commissioner has made clear his view that repeat viewing of sites by staff may constitute 'directed surveillance' and if done covertly (i.e. without the knowledge of that person) then this would be 'covert surveillance'.
+- However, the Chief Surveillance Commissioner (now superseded by the Investigatory Powers Commissioner) has made clear his view that repeat viewing of sites by staff may constitute 'directed surveillance' and if done covertly (i.e. without the knowledge of that person) then this would be 'covert surveillance'.
 This would require authorisation under the Act in the form of a warrant from a magistrate.* It is for the employer to ensure that any covert surveillance is properly authorised, recorded and, most importantly, legally justifiable.

 *(The Protection of Freedoms Act 2012 amended the regulation of investigatory powers legislation to reduce the circumstances in which a surveillance authorisation under RIPA can be granted by a local authority, rather than by a court.
 A local authority can now only grant an authorisation under RIPA for the use of directed surveillance for the investigation of criminal offences which attract a maximum custodial sentence of 6 months or more or relate to the underage sale of alcohol or tobacco.
 Surveillance as part of any other investigations, e.g. child welfare/protection, can only be authorised by a court).

 What constitutes 'repeat viewing' is not set out and will depend on the facts of each case.

 3. Use of Social Media by Staff in a Personal Capacity

 Social media can be a useful learning and networking tool.
 However, caution must be exercised.
 It is important to act in a way that does not compromise either the confidentiality of service-users or the safety and security of the staff and their families.